By the end of this section, you will be able to:

 WAR ERUPTS IN EUROPE

-When a Serbian nationalist murdered the Archduke Franz Ferdinand of the Austro-Hungarian Empire on June 28, 1914, the underlying forces that led to World War I had already long been in motion and seemed, at first, to have little to do with the United States.
+When a Serbian nationalist, Gavrilo Princip, murdered the Archduke Franz Ferdinand of the Austro-Hungarian Empire on June 28, 1914, the underlying forces that led to World War I had already long been in motion and seemed, at first, to have little to do with the United States.
 At the time, the events that pushed Europe from ongoing tensions into war seemed very far away from U.S. interests.
-For nearly a century, nations had negotiated a series of mutual defense alliance treaties to secure themselves against their imperialistic rivals.
-Among the largest European powers, the Triple Entente included an alliance of France, Great Britain, and Russia.
-Opposite them, the Central powers, also known as the Triple Alliance, included Germany, Austria-Hungary, the Ottoman Empire, and initially Italy.
+For nearly a century, European nations had negotiated a series of alliance treaties to secure themselves against their rivals.
+The two main alliances that existed in Europe before the outbreak of World War I were the Triple Entente and the Triple Alliance.
+The former bound France, Great Britain, and Russia into a “moral obligation” to defend each other in case of war.
+The latter was a stricter mutual defense alliance that included Germany, Austria-Hungary, and Italy.
+With the outbreak of war, these alliances transformed into the two opposing sides in the conflict.
+The Triple Alliance became the Central powers and added the Ottoman Empire and Bulgaria.
+Italy declared neutrality and eventually joined the opposing side, the Allied powers, which formed around the rump of the Triple Entente and over the course of the war added additional major countries like the United States and Japan.
 A series of “side treaties” likewise entangled the larger European powers to protect several smaller ones should war break out.

 At the same time that European nations committed each other to defense pacts, they jockeyed for power over empires overseas and invested heavily in large, modern militaries.
-Dreams of empire and military supremacy fueled an era of nationalism that was particularly pronounced in the newer nations of Germany and Italy, but also provoked separatist movements among Europeans.
-The Irish rose up in rebellion against British rule, for example.
-And in Bosnia’s capital of Sarajevo, Gavrilo Princip and his accomplices assassinated the Austro-Hungarian archduke in their fight for a pan-Slavic nation.
-Thus, when Serbia failed to accede to Austro-Hungarian demands in the wake of the archduke’s murder, Austria-Hungary declared war on Serbia with the confidence that it had the backing of Germany.
+Dreams of empire and military supremacy fueled an era of nationalism that was particularly pronounced in the newer nations of Germany and Italy.
+Some in Serbia were also swept up in the nationalist fervor of the age and sought to extend Serbia’s territorial claims over all ethnic Serbs in southeastern Europe.
+In 1914, a group of these Serbian nationalist assassinated the Austro-Hungarian archduke as part of their fight to achieve this goal.
+After the assassination, Austria-Hungary pointed the finger at Serbia and issued a list of harsh demands.
+When Serbia failed to accede to Austro-Hungarian demands in the wake of the archduke’s murder, Austria-Hungary declared war on Serbia with the confidence that it had the backing of Germany.
 This action, in turn, brought Russia into the conflict, due to a treaty in which they had agreed to defend Serbia.
 Germany followed suit by declaring war on Russia, fearing that Russia and France would seize this opportunity to move on Germany if it did not take the offensive.
 The eventual German invasion of Belgium drew Great Britain into the war, followed by the attack of the Ottoman Empire on Russia.
 By the end of August 1914, it seemed as if Europe had dragged the entire world into war.

 The Great War was unlike any war that came before it.
 Whereas in previous European conflicts, troops typically faced each other on open battlefields, World War I saw new military technologies that turned war into a conflict of prolonged trench warfare.
 Both sides used new artillery, tanks, airplanes, machine guns, barbed wire, and, eventually, poison gas: weapons that strengthened defenses and turned each military offense into barbarous sacrifices of thousands of lives with minimal territorial advances in return.
 By the end of the war, the total military death toll was ten million, as well as another million civilian deaths attributed to military action, and another six million civilian deaths caused by famine, disease, or other related factors.